The following practices can and should be performed by anyone with a Windows

 service includes downloading and installing all current service packs and patches (a

 process that can take a full day, especially with Vista,) along with installing and updating

-AVG anti-virus, the free Open-Office program, Adobe Reader, Flash, Java and all other
+anti-virus, the free Open-Office program, Adobe Reader, Flash, Java and all other

 programs you will need to start using your computer again right away.
 All of my services